Afanc/colorizing_things/README.md

 ![First results](imgs/first_results.jpg)

-We moved on to adding self-attention layers, as described by [Zhang et al. (2018)](https://arxiv.org/abs/1805.08318) in both the generator and discriminator, as penultimate layers, implementing Hinge Loss on the go as described by Zhang et al. We also changed the number of generated channels, we did not generate a,b layer but the directly RGB's channels.
+We moved on to adding self-attention layers, as described by [Zhang et al. (2018)](https://arxiv.org/abs/1805.08318) and advised by [Deoldify](https://github.com/jantic/DeOldify)in both the generator and discriminator, as penultimate layers, implementing Hinge Loss on the go as described by Zhang et al. We also changed the number of generated channels, we did not generate a,b layer but the directly RGB's channels.
 This resulted in our first results where the generator actually took account of the images' edges after 40'000 iterations.

 ![SAGAN 1](imgs/res_sagan1.jpg)